AguaClara/Textbook/Textbook Creation Help/example_aguaclara_rst.rst

 * Tables should be made using csv pasted in:

+  .. _an_example_table:
-  .. csv-table:: a title
+  .. csv-table:: Example Table
    :header: "name", "firstname", "age"
    :widths: 20, 20, 10

    "Smith", "John", 40
    "Smith", "John, Junior", 20
-* last bullet
+* References work by referencing any "target."
+This can be a figure :numref:`mountain`, equation :eq:`quadratic`, or table :ref:`an_example_table`.
+Note that `tables are not automatically numbered <https://stackoverflow.com/questions/8524630/csv-table-reference-as-table-number-rather-than-table-name>`_.